 New ways of providing GP services have been introduced in order to maintain access to your GP practice team whilst protecting you, others and staff.
 Triage (making an assessment of your condition and prioritising care accordingly) is an important part of how GP practices work.
 This has always been in place but has been vitally important during the pandemic.

-GP practices are open and have been providing GP services throughout the COVID-19 pandemic.
-They have learned during the pandemic, that they can conduct consultations very well with the vast majority of patients using digital technology.
+GP practices have learned during the pandemic, that they can conduct consultations very well with the vast majority of patients using digital technology.
 The majority of common conditions can be assessed and diagnosed by your doctor by telephone or video consultation.
 They are experienced and skilled in doing this.
 Using technology like this will help to protect you, your family and loved ones – and GP practice staff from the potential risk of the virus.

 If your doctor judges that your condition needs to a consultation in a face-to-face appointment then this will be arranged, however this will be a clinical decision by the doctor based on their judgement of the absolute need to do so.